Leaked Video Shows Johnny Depp In Violent Altercation With Amber Heard

 Heard then asks Depp how much he drank that morning, but he sees her recording him before responding.
 Depp tries to grab the phone from her before the video cuts out.

-According to TMZ, the video was shot months before the incident on the 21st of May in which Depp allegedly attacked Heard in her home.
+According to TMZ, the video was shot months before the May 21 incident in which Depp allegedly attacked Heard in her home.
 "Sources connected with Johnny" described it to them as heavily edited.
 TMZ adds that Heard told reporters following her at LAX that she did not leak the video.

 There is no official word regarding whether or not the tape will be admissible in court, though TMZ reports that it is specifically entered as an exhibit in Heard's case.